Quick Links

 To identify potential melanoma, keep the mnemonic device “ABCDE” in mind.
 This stands for:

 Some patients find it helpful to photograph their moles so they can compare them from month to month as they perform regular self-skin checks at home.
+Other symptoms of malignant melanoma may include itchiness or bleeding. they can compare them from month to month as they perform regular self-skin checks at home.
 Other symptoms may include itchiness or bleeding.

 VIEW DR. DAMSTETTER’S FAVORITE SUN Protection Products

-After conducting a visual examination and reviewing your health history, Dr. Damstetter may suggest a biopsy to diagnose melanoma.
+After conducting a visual examination, reviewing your health history, and carefully examining your skin, Dr. Damstetter may suggest a biopsy to diagnose melanoma.
 This involves removing a small amount of tissue to examine it in a lab.
 In some cases, the biopsy will completely remove the suspicious mole.
+This doesn’t mean that all cancer cells are removed, however.
+A sentinel lymph node biopsy may be recommended to check whether it has spread to nearby areas.

-If you are diagnosed with melanoma, Dr. Damstetter will then remove the cancerous tissue.
+If you are diagnosed with melanoma, Dr. Damstetter will remove the cancer cells.
 This can be completely surgically under local anesthesia.
-In cases where melanoma has spread beyond the skin, additional procedures are necessary.
-This may include removing affected lymph nodes, immunotherapy, radiation therapy, or chemotherapy, depending on your condition.
+In cases where melanoma has spread beyond the skin (called superficial spreading melanoma), additional procedures are necessary.
+This may include removing affected lymph nodes, immunotherapy, radiation therapy, or chemotherapy to kill cancer cells, depending on your condition.

 Schedule an Appointment